muniworth/fp-onboarding/3_Functional_Programming.md

 data State s a = State (s -> (a, s))
 ```

-Like with `Fallible e`, `State s` has pure fragment containing computations that
+Like with `Fallible e`, `State s` has a pure fragment containing computations
-don't get or set the state.
-We lift values into the pure fragment with `pure`:
+that don't really get or set the state, and we enter it with `pure`:
 ```Haskell
 pure :: a -> State s a
 pure a = State \s -> (a, s)
 ```

 We will also find it convenient to have a suggestively-named function to strip
 off the `State` constructor of a state action:
 ```Haskell